Pet Safe Ice Melt and Other Winter Hazards for Pets Is Really Safe?

 What is Pet Safe Ice Melt?

 Winter can be a dangerous time of year for your fur friend.
 The road salts and ice melts we use to keep our streets and sidewalks free of ice and safe for us, are less than safe for pets.
+Ice melts work by melting ice (they are also used to melt snow) but they are not without dangers to pets.

 Classic Rock Salt

-Ethylene Glycol-Based Ice Melt
+Ethylene Glycol-Based

-Propylene Glycol Based Ice Melt
+Propylene Glycol Based

 Calcium Chloride

 Calcium chloride is a common ingredient in ice melt before it is cheap and easily mined.
 However, it can destroy paved services when used for an extended time of year.
-Ice melts that contain calcium chloride are dangerous if ingested and can easily burn your dog’s paws.

 Calcium Magnesium Acetate (CMA)

-Calcium Magnesium Acetate (CMA).
-CMA is frequently used on roads to remove heavy and dangerous ice buildup.
-It is extremely powerful and highly corrosive.
-It is often combined with other ingredients such as salts to further boost its strength.
-Interestingly CM is considered less toxic than chlorides if ingested but it can burn the pet’s skin and is somewhat expensive.
+Usually, CMA is combined with other ingredients such as salts to further boost its strength.
+Typically CMA is considered less toxic than chlorides if ingested but it can burn your pet and is somewhat expensive.

 Crystalline Amides

-Crystalline amides depend on the power of the sun’s rays to effectively break down ice and snow with no corrosive properties.
+Crystalline amides depend on the power of the sun's rays to effectively break down ice and snow with no corrosive properties.
 This is by far the safest pet melt that you can use.
-It is considered safe for children, pets, and plants.
-It also does not destroy paved surfaces.
-It is often combined with glycols to truly penetrate heavy ice buildup.
-One thing to note about this form of ice melt is that it is expensive.
-In fact, crystalline amides are probably the safest ice melt for pets.

-Is Pet Safe Ice Melts Really Safe?
+Pet Friendly Ice Melts

 Dog Ingestion of Ice Melt

 A dog eating snow can accidentally ingest ice melt or the pooch might lick his feet after a long walk and accidentally lap away ice melt.
-The ingestion of even a small amount of ice melt is dangerous to your furry friend.
+The ingestion of even a small amount of the melt is dangerous to your furry friend.

-Ingestion of ice melt leads to mild to severe toxicity, depending on the type of ice melt.
-Your dog may exhibit the following symptoms:
+Ingestion of commercial melt products leads to mild to severe toxicity, depending on the type of ice melter used on concrete surfaces

 • Nausea